Nukesor/pueue/FAQ.md

 ### Display not found | Unable to Initialize frontend

-All programs that require some kinde of display/window manager won't work, as the tasks are executed in the background.
+All programs that require some kind of display/window manager won't work, as the tasks are executed in the background.

 Don't use Pueue for commands that won't work in a non-visual environment.